vatesfr/xen-orchestra/packages/xo-server-auth-ldap/README.md

 ## User email uniqueness

-XO usernames (emails) must be unique.
+XO usernames (emails) should be unique.
 If an LDAP user signs in with a username that already exists in XO — whether a local account or from another provider — the LDAP identity is automatically linked to that existing account.
 The user keeps their existing permissions and settings.

 > Note: if several users have the same email address in different LDAP forest, it can lead to undefined behaviours.
-- If `authentication.mergeProvidersUsers` is enabled, it will silently merge the associated users.
+> - If `authentication.mergeProvidersUsers` is enabled, it will silently merge the associated users.
-- If `authentication.mergeProvidersUsers` is disabled, it will throw an error.
+> - If `authentication.mergeProvidersUsers` is disabled, it will throw an error.

 If you have issues, you can use the provided CLI to gather more
 information: